raupulus/vue-component-weather-chipiona/README.md

 ## Build production

-This creates the elements to include directly on the web.
+This creates the elements to include directly on the web and import module.

 ```bash
 npm run build